Updated October 9th, 2020.

 You can also tell how many notes are not shown in this window, roughly, by noting that the scroll bar is roughly one-third as long as the window is tall, which means you’re seeing about a third of what there is to see.
 (If you resized the window– made it taller– more notes would show, and the scroll bar would continue to get longer, until finally every note showed, and with no need for a scroll bar at that point, the scroll bar would simply disappear.)

 This is the way scroll bars are meant to work– that is, they shouldn’t require you to move the mouse or trackpad in order to see them.
 It’s how they used to work before Apple got carried away with simplifying thing.

 Here’s how you make things right.

 How to change settings in System Preferences to show scroll bars ALWAYS

 Turning on the scroll bars is easy.
 All you do is go to the Apple menu, then System Preferences, then General.
 Set “Show scroll bars” to “Always.”
 There, better!
 See below.

 You can always change things back but I’m betting you won’t.
 Try it my way and see for yourself.
 (It’s especially handy in Safari, as you’ll know whether you’re reading a short page or a long one, simply by looking at the vertical scroll bar.)

-This one simple setting will save you a second or two many times a day.
+This one simple setting will save you time, many times a day.
 It will also save you the irritation of going to the trouble of positioning the cursor so you can scroll, only to find out there was no reason to do so.
 Add it up over a year and you’ll be a less irritated person, with a couple of extra hours to spend on something fun.